Lumi-supercomputer/lumi-userguide/docs/software/index.md

 [install-policy]: ./policy.md

 ---
-On this page you find information of the pre-installed software on LUMI, and guidance on ways to install additional software yourself.
+On this page you find information about pre-installed software on LUMI as well guidance on ways to install additional software yourself.
-A full overview of software that is either installed in the LUMI software stacks, or available as a LUMI-specific build recipe for the [EasyBuild][easybuild] package manager, can be found in the [LUMI software library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/).
 If you are looking for information on how to develop your own software on LUMI, consult the [developing section][developing-overview] instead.

-Please note that the LUMI User Support Team can only offer limited help with installing scientific software.
-This is further explained on the [Install policy][install-policy] page.
+Please note that the LUMI User Support Team can only offer limited help with installing scientific software as is further explained in the [Install policy][install-policy].

----

 !!! warning "Avoid installing a lot of small files"